nodejs/node/doc/api.markdown

     { "content-length": "123"
     , "content-type": "text/plain"
-    , "connection": "keep-alive"
+    , "stream": "keep-alive"
     , "accept": "*/*"
     }

 Keys are lowercased.
 Values are not modified.

 In order to support the full spectrum of possible HTTP applications, Node's HTTP API is very low-level.
-It deals with connection handling and message parsing only.
+It deals with stream handling and message parsing only.
 It parses a message into headers and body but it does not parse the actual headers or the body.